Jogopin/technical_challenge_WD/README.md

 - Functioning code (server and client side)
 - Short README file describing what is the app about and add instructions on how to use it.

+# How to run the solution?

+- please clone this repositorie and run ``npm install``.

+ - run the file index.js in the "server" directory ``node index.js`` to run the API
+ - run `npm start` in the "client" directory to run the app